 In recent years, there has been a significant improvement across the world in the quality of breast cancer treatment.
 However, many women continue to die from this life-threatening disease.
 This reality stresses the need for more improved early detection and still-better breast cancer therapies.

-Breast cancer is a common cancer in women, and rarely occurs in men.
-Early-stage breast cancer can be treated with “breast conservation therapy,” involving limited removal of the tumor, sampling of the sentinel lymph nodes, and irradiation of the whole breast (with or without chemotherapy, depending upon other factors).
+Breast cancer is a common cancer in women, and it rarely occurs in men.
+Early-stage breast cancer can be treated with “breast conservation therapy,” involving limited removal of the tumor, sampling of the sentinel lymph nodes, or with irradiation of the whole breast (with or without chemotherapy, depending upon other factors).
 Tomotherapy represents a significant advancement in medical equipment.
 It produces a very uniform radiation dose throughout the breast, minimizing “hot spots” which may be associated with bothersome skin reactions.

 “Partial breast irradiation” appears to be as effective as whole-breast irradiation in lower-risk women, requiring only one week of treatment rather than the more-typical 6 weeks.
 More advanced or recurrent breast cancers may also be suitable for Tomotherapy, since treatment with its single continuous field avoids the “hot spots” that may result from adjacent fields overlapping — as may occur with conventional irradiation.
 Tomotherapy is also very efficient at minimizing the dose and damage to adjacent heart and lung tissues.